LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

    :end-before: _ex_datastore_initial_end
    :language: C++

-As expected, the datastore has zero buffers and the groups have no views, which we can see from the output of the code::
+As expected, the datastore has no buffers and the groups have no views, which we can see from the output of the code::

   Datastore start state....